ahodieb/mox/README.md

 # mox
-An exploration in implementing a better generator for interface mocks
+An exploration in implementing a generator for interface mocks